solo-io/gloo-docs/gloo/docs/gloo_routing/gateway_configuration/access_logging/_index.md

 ## GRPC Access Logging

-Logging access data directly to a file can be very useful, but sometimes collecting the data via a GRPC service can is better.
-Envoy support GRPC access logging, and now so does Gloo.
+Logging access data directly to a file can be very useful, but sometimes collecting the data via a GRPC service can be better.
+Gloo now supports Envoy GRPC access logging.
 GRPC Access logging functions very similarly to the file sink, however there are no formatting directives, as all of the data is sent via GRPC requests, and management of said data falls to the user.
 There are only two configuration steps needed to get started: